zeropse/moodtunes/docs/SETUP.md

-# Setup Guide - Mood Music
+# Setup Guide - MoodTunes

-This comprehensive guide will help you set up the Mood Music development environment from scratch.
+This comprehensive guide will help you set up the MoodTunes development environment from scratch.

 ## 📋 Prerequisites